mesosphere/kubernetes-base-addons/README.md

 The **intention of revisions is to maintain a flat history of addon changes**.
 If you are making changes to any particular addon you should be making a revision of that addon as a copy of the original file with the changes made therein and the `addon-revision` version updated to reflect the new version appropriately.

+### notes & caveats

+In the `v1beta1` version our of API, there are some elements of our addon specifications that act as metadata and [may be removed in future](https://jira.mesosphere.com/browse/DCOS-62438).
+Here are some conditions under which *a new revision will not be needed* when updating an addon:

+1. If you're *only adding* a new `CloudProvider`
+2. If you're *only adding* labels or annotations to the object metdata

+These cases are safe to update in place.